Cloud Foundry buildpacks

 Buildpacks provide framework and runtime support for your apps.
 Buildpacks typically examine your apps to determine what dependencies to download and how to configure your apps to communicate with bound services.

 When you push an app, Cloud Foundry automatically detects an appropriate buildpack for it.
 This buildpack is used to compile or prepare your app for launch.

 Cloud Foundry deployments often have limited access to dependencies.
 This limitation occurs when the deployment is behind a firewall, or when administrators want to use local mirrors and proxies.
 In these circumstances, Cloud Foundry provides a Buildpack Packager app.
 For more information, see the Buildpack Packager repository on GitHub.

 The following topics discuss different usage scenarios for buildpacks in Cloud Foundry:

-For a list of unsupported, community-created buildpacks, see the Community created section of the Buildpack information for Cloud Foundry v2 page in the cf-docs-contrib repository on GitHub.
+For a list of unsupported, community created buildpacks, see Community created section of the Buildpack information for Cloud Foundry v2 page in the cf-docs-contrib repository on GitHub.

-For information about updating and releasing a new version of a Cloud Foundry buildpack through the Cloud Foundry Buildpacks Team Concourse pipeline, see Using CI for Buildpacks.
-You can use this as a model when working with Concourse to build and release new versions of your own buildpacks.View the source for this page in GitHub
+For information about updating and releasing a new version of a Cloud Foundry buildpack through the Cloud Foundry Buildpacks Team Concourse pipeline, see Using CI for buildpacks.
+You can use this topic as a model when working with Concourse to build, and release new versions of your own buildpacks.View the source for this page in GitHub